talip-git/movie-database-with-binary-search-tree/README.md

 Simple movie database made with binary search trees.

-There are some bugs on the code, that I wasn't able to figure out.
+There are minor bugs on the code, that I wasn't able to figure out.

+Sometimes the I don't get the expected the output but generally works correct.